Table of Contents

 Stromal keratitis (stromal disease) is very serious and can cause permanent blindness due to corneal scarring and astigmatism.
 There is also endotheliitis, a rare complication of ocular herpes, caused by endothelial problems in the eye.
 Like all of these complications, it can cause permanent damage left untreated.
 It is characterized by corneal edema, deposits on the corneal endothelium, mild eye pain, blurred vision, sensitivity to light, a small pupil, and redness.

-Meanwhile, the goal of prescribing steroids is to keep the eye “quiet,” or in a stable state.
-In some cases, a patient may never be able to come off steroids once they are on them.
-Diseases caused by ocular herpes can be chronic, especially with stromal disease.
-That said, generally with endotheliitis, a patient will eventually be able to come off steroids.
+In some cases, the patient might never be able to come off steroids once they start treatment.
+Stromal keratitis can be chronic, and this might require several rounds of steroids treatment.
+That said, with endotheliitis, patients will be able to come off steroids.

 Demystifying the Ocular Herpes Simplex Virus.
 (January 2013).
 American Academy of Ophthalmology.